muppet9010/factorio-muppet-streamer/README.md

 - There is a special force included in the mod that is hostile to every other force which can be used if desired for the `forceString` option: `muppet_streamer_enemy`.
 The `enemy` force is the one the default biters are on, with players by default on the `player` force.
 - The default `force` used is based on the entity type if not specified as part of the command.
 The default is for the force of the targeted player, with the following exceptions: Trees and rocks will be the `neutral` force.
 Fire will be the `muppet_streamer_enemy` force which will hurt everything on the map.
 - Most entity types will be placed no closer than 1 per tile.
 With the exception of the pre-defined `entityType` of `tree` and `rock`, plus any `entityType` and `customEntityName` that is a `combat-robot` or `fire` entity type.
 These exceptions are allowed to be placed much closer together.
+- `Density` is done based on each tile having a random chance of getting an entity added.
+This means very low density values can be supported.
+However, it also means that in unlikely random outcomes quite a few of something could be created even with low values.

 Aggressive Driver